Paddlefish Snagging Report and Advisories

 Public ramps to launch — from down to upstream

-- Warsaw Harbor Access — snaggers should be reminded that they have to go below the Hwy.
-65 bridge before they start snagging.
+- Warsaw (Drake) Harbor Access: you must go below the Hwy.
+65 bridge before you start snagging.
 Go downstream and start snagging below the Hwy.
 65 bridge (about MM89.5) and down.

-- Bledsoe Ferry Access — snaggers should be reminded that they have to go below the Hwy.
-65 bridge before they start snagging.
+- Bledsoe Ferry Access: you must go below the Hwy.
+65 bridge before you can start snagging.
 Go downstream and start snagging below the Hwy.
 65 bridge (about MM89.5) and down.

 There are numerous private ramps that you can pay to launch from.